Understanding the Genomics and Genetics of Cancer

 Adjuvant therapy — Additional cancer treatment given after primary treatment to lower the risk the cancer will come back.

 Cytogenetics — The study of chromosomes to look for changes, including broken, missing, rearranged or extra chromosomes.

 DNA — Deoxyribonucleic acid.
 The molecules inside cells that carry genetic information that is passed from one generation to the next.

-DNA sequencing — A laboratory process used to learn the exact sequence (order) of the four building blocks, or bases, that make up DNA to find DNA mutations (changes) that may cause diseases, such as cancer.
+DNA sequencing — A laboratory process used to find DNA mutations (changes) that may cause diseases, such as cancer.

 First-line therapy — The first treatment used.